Superchunk: History

-The band put out one more record for Matador, On the Mouth in 1993.
+The band put out one more record on Matador, On the Mouth in 1993.
 After Matador entered into a distribution agreement with major label Atlantic Records, Superchunk decided to leave the label, even though the Atlantic logo did not have to be displayed on their releases.
 Instead, the band opted to release their following records through Merge.
 The next album, Foolish, brought further critical acclaim for the band in 1994.
-A second singles compilation (the first was 1992's Tossing Seeds) came out in the summer of 1995.
-It was titled Incidental Music 1991–95 and contained most of their hard-to-find tracks (imports, B-sides, comp. tracks) released between 1991 and 1995.
+A second singles compilation (the first was 1992's Tossing Seeds) released in the summer of 1995.
+It was titled Incidental Music 1991–95 and contained most of their hard-to-find tracks (imports, B-sides, compilation tracks) released between 1991 and 1995.

 Boston was the setting for Superchunk's next album session.
 1995's Here's Where the Strings Come In was recorded at the city's Fort Apache Studios and slated for a fall release.
-The band toured hard for Strings all over the world as well as appearing on the Lollapalooza tour, scoring a minor hit with the "Hyper Enough" single and video.
+The band toured extensively around the world, as well as appearing on the Lollapalooza tour, scoring a minor hit with the "Hyper Enough" single and music video.

-After a brief hiatus and another Australian tour, the band released a limited-edition EP called The Laughter Guns.
-They then started writing for what would become Indoor Living.
-Recording started in Bloomington, Indiana's Echo Park Studios with Chapel Hillian John Plymale co-producing with the band.
-Superchunk stretched out a bit on Indoor Living, expanding their sound by adding some new instruments to the mix: piano, organ, vibes and more.
-The album was by far their most adventurous and at the same time their most accessible to date.
+After a brief hiatus and another Australian tour, the band released a limited-edition EP titled The Laughter Guns.
+They then started writing material for what would become Indoor Living.
+Recording started in Bloomington's Echo Park Studios with Chapel Hillian John Plymale co-producing alongside the band.
+Superchunk stretched out a bit on Indoor Living, expanding their sound by adding new instruments to the mix, including piano, organ, vibraphones and more.
+The album was by far their most adventurous, and at the same time, their most accessible to date.

-Superchunk delivered Come Pick Me Up, their seventh full-length studio release, in 1999, recording in Chicago at Electrical Audio with producer Jim O'Rourke.
+Superchunk delivered their seventh full-length studio release, Come Pick Me Up, in 1999, returning to Chicago to record at Electrical Audio with producer Jim O'Rourke.
 Superchunk continued the expansion and growth of their sound that started with Foolish, pushing themselves to new heights of creativity.